 To remove all cached packages from the system:

 # dnf clean packages

 The following command tells all enabled plugins to eliminate their cached data.

 # dnf clean plugins

-These are just enough to get getting started with DNF.
+These are just enough to get an basic usage of DNF on Fedora, RHEL and CentOS.
 For more details, refer the man pages.

 $ man dnf